AICONSlab/MIRACL/docs/tutorials/beginner/getting_started.md

 $ miracl conv tiff_nii
 ```

-> Warning not all functions have GUIs yet...working on it!
+> Warning not all functions have GUIs yet...we are working on it!

-> Please check the rest of the [tutorials](../../tutorials.md) for more detailed documentation
+> Please check the rest of the [tutorials](../../tutorials.md) for more
+detailed documentation on modules and functions